Kingston University is ranked No 1 in London for journalism, publishing and public relations (Guardian University Guide league tables 2020).

 ---|---|---|

-The creative writing element of this course is workshop-led and, in the second semester, you will be given the opportunity to specialise in the genre of your choice, be it poetry, drama or children's fiction.
+The creative writing element of this course is workshop-led.
+In the second semester, you will be given the opportunity to specialise in the genre of your choice, be it poetry, drama or children's fiction.

-The publishing element focuses on marketing-led commercial and trade publishing, and the modules you study will help you to understand the structure of the industry and the core skills required to enter.
+The publishing element focuses on marketing-led commercial and trade publishing.
+The modules you study will help you to understand the structure of the industry and the core skills required to enter.

 In addition to taking two core modules, you can choose to write an academic dissertation to demonstrate your analytical skills and competence, or undertake a major practical publishing project as your final assessment.
 If you choose to take your dissertation in creative writing, you will write an extensive piece of creative writing accompanied by critical essay; you will be supervised by a professional writer.